school-of-data/GIS-curriculum/nigeria/module9/module9.md

 Figure 9.53b - Running Raster pixels to points algorithm

 Considering the extent of your study area, this operation can be significantly lengthy in time.
-Figure 9.54 shows how many points we have obtained for Pampanga province.
+Figure 9.54 shows how many points we have obtained for Lagos state.

 ![alt_text](media/fig954.png "image_tooltip")

 Figure 9.54 - Loading point vector data obtained

 The number of features is considerably high and without importing it into a database, any kind of processing or visualisation would require too much time.
 In these types of situations, the reasonable solution is to divide the datasets we have to process into manageable chunks.
 Therefore, we will consider processing the necessary calculations on smaller well-defined areas.
 To split the HRSL layer we will use the option to create a VRT.
-Select the HRSl layer and choose **Export as..** In the new window, tick on the **Create VRT** option and set the following parameters: browse to a folder where the splitted raster will be exported to, CRS: EPSG:3123, VRT tiles: max columns 1000, max rows: 1000 (see figure 9.55).
+Select the HRSl layer and choose **Export as..** In the new window, tick on the **Create VRT** option and set the following parameters: browse to a folder where the splitted raster will be exported to, CRS: EPSG:26392, VRT tiles: max columns 1000, max rows: 1000 (see figure 9.55).

 ![alt_text](media/fig955.png "image_tooltip")